thoth-tech/documentation/docs/Splashkit/Extensions/Automatic Cleanup/exit-handler-research.md

 }
 ```

 Run this and once you use CTRL+C you'll see `handle_sigint` and `handle_exit` be called, but the last line is never reached.
-Run it again with the line `std::signal(SIGINT, handle_sigint);` and you'll see that no messages are printed after "Press CTRL+C to stop the program...".
+Run it again with the line `std::signal(SIGINT, handle_sigint);` commented out and you'll see that no messages are printed after "Press CTRL+C to stop the program...".
+This is demonstrated below.

 ![Terminal Screenshot](./terminal.png)